26 Funny Spanish Phrases to Make You Smile Every Time! [With Pronunciation and Examples]

 Accept it, pigs are not clean.
 They smell really bad.
 If you try to wash a pig, there’s little effect your soap and scrubbing will have on the stench.

-In other words, a pig bath is a waste of time when you could be doing things that will actually have a result.
+In other words, a pig bath is a waste of time.

 This phrase means that not everything is worth your time and it’s okay to accept that and prioritize.